Filling Cheap Eats in Seoul Under 10,000 Won

 1. Gimbap (김밥)

 Gimbap is the quintessential Korean snack that can also serve as a full meal.
 A roll typically filled with ingredients like pickled radish, spinach, and beef or tuna, it’s both portable and satisfying.
+The versatility of gimbap makes it a popular choice for lunch breaks or picnics in parks like Hongdae.

 - Price: Around 3,000 to 5,000 won ($2.50 to $4).

 Pair it with a side of spicy kimchi or some pickled radish, and you have yourself a complete meal that won’t break the bank.
+Many people enjoy it as a quick lunch or a snack on the go.

 2. Tteokbokki (떡볶이)